ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

     | Resource       | Bitfile Path            | [Refer to Bitfile Path in the PXIe-148X Acquisition GSE Help](../../reference/gettingstartedexample/gse-acq-help.md#table-of-pxie-148x-acquisition-bitfiles)        |
     | Serial Channel | Configuration Script    | [Refer to Configuration Script in the PXIe-148X Acquisition GSE Help](../../reference/gettingstartedexample/gse-acq-help.md#table-of-pxie-148x-acquisition-scripts) |

-6. Run the Generation Example VI and wait for the Waiting for Serializer Setup indicator to illuminate
+6. Run the Generation Example VI and wait for the **Waiting for Serializer Setup** indicator to illuminate.

 7. Run the Acquisition Example VI.

-8. After the Acquisition Example VI indicates acquisition has started, click Serializer Setup Complete on the Generation VI before the Acquisition VI stops.
+8. After the Acquisition Example VI indicates acquisition has started, click **Serializer Setup Complete** on the Generation VI before the Acquisition VI stops.

 9. Select the **First Display Channel** tab on the Acquisition Example and on the Generation Example and verify that images from the generated TDMS file are displayed on these tabs.
 The images should look identical.